 Visits to corporate website

-Independence Australia supplies more than 10,000 continence, wound care, skin care, nutritional and other healthcare products, mobility aids and equipment across Australia.
-We distribute an average of 2,500 orders a day from our six distribution centers across the nation.
-As a social enterprise, part of the proceeds made from the sale of healthcare products, mobility aids and equipment goes back into the community, supporting our core charitable purpose, enabling people living with a disability or other personal need to regain and retain their independence within a supportive community.
+Independence Australia supplies more than 13,000 continence, wound care, skin care, nutritional and other healthcare products, mobility aids and equipment across Australia.
+We distribute an average of 2,900 orders a day from our six distribution centers across the nation.
+As a social enterprise, part of the proceeds made from the sale of healthcare products, mobility aids and equipment goes back into the community, supporting our core charitable purpose.

 Raised by the Charity Golf Day